-The name Oakville has a long history of use by wine books and magazines to describe this prominent Napa Valley wine comunity.
-Some examples of these publications include The Connoisseurs' Handbook of California Wines by Charles E. Olken, Earl G. Singer and Norman S. Roby, third edition, revised, 1984; The Wine Spectator magazine, "The Rutherford Bench" by James Laube, July 15, 1987; the Friends of Wine magazine, "Napa Winery Profiles: the quest for Site", May 1984, and "Back to the Vineyards" by Bob Thompson, May, 1985; and the Modern Encyclopedia of Wine, by Hugh Johnson, second edition, revised and updated, 1987.
+The name "Rutherford" has a long history of use by newspapers, magazines and wine books to describe this prominent Napa Valley wine community.
+Some examples of these publications include The Connoisseurs' Handbook of California Wines by Charles Olken, Earl Singer and Norman Roby, third edition, revised, 1984; The Wine Spectator magazine, "The Rutherford Beach" by James Laube, July 15, 1987; Friends of Wine magazine.
+"Napa Winery Profiles: The Quest for Site, May 1984, Volume XXI, Number 2; and the Modern Encyclopedia of Wine by Hugh Johnson, second edition, revised and updated, 1987.
+Numerous newspapers throughout the country have had articles about wine which contain references to the Rutherford area.